Dropshipping in Belgium via local fulfilment: the guide

 - Calculate current fulfillment costs per order

-Question: Which products are best suited for local fulfillment?
-Answer: Products with high order volume (10+ per month), low seasonality, and high margin (>40%).
+The best candidates for local fulfillment are products with high order volume (10+ per month), low seasonality and a healthy margin.
 Think of bestsellers that sell consistently.

 Start with a thorough analysis of your current dropshipping operation.
 Which products do you sell the most?
 What are your average delivery times?
 How many returns do you receive?